IowaDave/AVR_Watchdog_Timer/README.md

 # AVR_Watchdog_Timer
-Perhaps the most useful internal timer found in AVR-based microcontrollers and Arduino development boards.
+The Watchdog may be the most useful internal timer found in AVR-based microcontrollers and Arduino development boards.

 Why?
 Because it can wake the microcontroller (MCU) up from the deepest sleep modes.
 Also, it can help to rescue a system from errors that halt the progress of code execution.
 No other internal timer can deliver those two results.